TiKeil/Trust-region-TSRBLOD-code/README.md

 We provide information on how to relate the output files to the figures and tables in the paper.
 All output files and figures are stored in `scripts/test_outputs`.
-Note that the outputs are verbose outputs compared to the ones that we present in the paper, which is also the reason why we do not provide scripts for constructing the error plots and tables from the paper.
+Note that the outputs are verbose outputs compared to the ones that we summarized in the respective tables in the paper, which is also the reason why we do not provide scripts for constructing the error plots and tables from the paper.